JuanuMusic/humanitweet/README.md

 - Run the react app inside the directory (`./humanitweet-app`) using `npm start`.

 ## How can I help?
-This is still a Work in Progress so any kind of improvement is valid(architecture, protocol, contracts, frontend app, suggestions, ideas, etc).
+This is still a Work in Progress so any kind of improvement is valid (architecture, protocol, contracts, frontend app, suggestions, ideas, etc).

-- If you have a question, suggestion or idea, please, submit an Issude
+- If you have a question, suggestion or idea, please, submit an Issue
-- If you have an code improvement, fork the repository and sned a PR so that we can review it, discuss it, and potentially merge it.
+- If you have a code improvement, fork the repository and sned a PR so that we can review it, discuss it, and potentially merge it.